Music

 Credits 1 Max Credits 2

-Designed for the beginner and/or intermediate student.
+This course is designed for beginner and/or intermediate students.
 Not available for credit toward degree requirements.
 Students are expected to practice five hours per one credit hour.
 Repeatable credit.
 Limited enrollment.

 MU 101: Class Piano